mfms-ncsu/galant-js/system-test-plan.md

 ### Graph input

 1. (!)
-Load all of of the graphs in the `src/testing` directory except for opposite-edge, same-coordinates, same-position, shift-test, triangle, and two-unequal layers.
+Load all of of the graphs in the `src/testing` directory except for opposite-edge, same-coordinates, same-coordinates, same-position, shift-test, triangle, and two-unequal layers.
 There should be error messages reflecting what's wrong with these graphs. [!!! duplicate edge should result in an error, but des not !!!] [!!! errors on layered graphs are not detected !!!]
 3. (!)
 Load same-coordinates.
 Instead of an error, the nodes should land on top of each other and allow user to fix this by editing.
 4. (!)
 Load same-position.
 In this case nodes should shift appropriately: node 3 should end up in position 1 of layer 0. [!!! does not work !!!]